iArcanic/onion-honeypot/README.md

 ![](docs/README-images/kibana/kibana-data-console-field-filter.png)

 > [!WARNING]
-> After running the honeypots for a long period of time and you don't see any data on the Kibana console at all, expand the time range.
+> If you don't see any data on the Kibana console at all, expand the time range.
 > ![](docs/README-images/kibana/kibana-console-expand-time-range.png)

 > [!NOTE]